 5 ways to prevent mosquitoes from biting you

 Say Goodbye to Mosquito Bites: 5 Proven Prevention Methods.
 Protect yourself from itchy encounters.

 Mosquitoes are annoying pests that prevent you from enjoying your indoor and outdoor spaces, but they also pose serious risks to your family’s health by carrying pathogens that can cause infections, such as West Nile and Zika.

 If you find yourself with an infestation, it is crucial that you contact a pest control company in Denver as soon as possible.
 Understanding what attracts them to your home is the key, so here are five smart tips to help you stop these insects in their tracks.

 #1.
 Get Rid of Stagnant and Standing Water

 Within the span of two weeks, one individual mosquito could lay up to 3,000 eggs.
-They need standing water for eggs to hatch and for their larva to thrive, so eliminating stagnant water around your property is priority one.
+They need standing water for eggs to hatch and for their larvae to thrive, so eliminating stagnant water around your property is a priority.

 Clean out any gutters, buckets, garbage cans, and other containers, and be sure to remove old tires and other debris that can collect rainfall.
 Even ponds beneath leaking outdoor spigots are a hazard, so eliminate these before they become a problem.